cadet-robotics/2020_config/README.md

  The config system will be separated into two parts: The API and the GUI.
 The Config API will load and process files, and the GUI will provide a modular editor for configuring robots.

+## Installation
+ To use, add the .jar from the latest `Release`.
+Further, install Gson as a library, as this depends on it.

 # The API
  The API can currently: